Glastonbury to Avebury

 Who can say quite what the influence is of the Michael and Mary earth energy currents on the rich intermingling of earth based spirituality and Christianity found along the way, but we hope that people drawn to follow this route will benefit from the experience and in so doing honour the places through which they pass and the paths on which they tread.

-The guide for this section of the pilgrimage is now available.
-It is included in the same volume as the updated and enhanced guide to the pilot section and can be purchased through the website.
-In the meantime have look at the galleries of photographs which show some of the places of interest along the way.
+The PDF guide for this section of the pilgrimage is now available.
+It is included as a supplement to the updated and enhanced guide to the pilot section and can be downloaded for free.
+To give you a visual introduction to the route the galleries of photographs show some of the places of interest along the way.